-Based on Psychologist's report, tests, Record of Differentiation and School Action Plan the class teacher with the support teacher, SNA (if assigned), parents and representatives of outside agencies (if necessary) formulate an Individual Education Plan.
+Based on Psychologist's report, tests, Record of Differentiation and School Action Plan the class teacher with the support teacher, SNA (if assigned), parents and representatives of outside agencies (if necessary) formulate a Support Plan.

-These IEPs, which employ a small - steps approach, feature significantly in the provision that we make in school.
+These SSPs, which employ a small - steps approach, feature significantly in the provision that we make in school.
 By breaking down the existing levels of attainment into finely graded targets, we ensure that the child experiences success.
 This plan includes: